 BeefMain CourseProvencal RecipesTaste

-The pot-au-feu is a very traditional Provençal dishes.
-Pot-au-Feu is literally translated to “pot on the fire”, which is essentially a French stew.
-Typically, it is made with beef although can easily be made with pork as well.
-Many countries have a variation on pot-au-feu, as it is typically a way to use low cost (less desirable) cuts of meat.
-The French pot-au-feu is easy to make, it is really intended to be left on the fire, as more ingredients are added and servings dished out.
+The pot-au-feu is a very traditional Provençal dish.
+Pot-au-Feu is translated to “pot on the fire,” essentially a French stew.
+Typically, it is made with beef, although it can also be made with pork.
+Many countries have a variation on pot-au-feu, as it generally is a way to use low-cost (less desirable) cuts of meat.
+The French pot-au-feu is easy to make; it is intended to be left on the fire as more ingredients are added and servings dished out.

 Pot au Feu Provencal Recipes